HOW TO DO A DEADLIFT

 DEADLIFTING IN SECTIONS

 Finally, I want you to perform a pre-deadlift movement pattern on all of your deadlift days before moving to heavier weight.

 First get your body in position with feet shoulder width apart.
 You start with your hands on your thighs and do not remove your hands from your legs for the duration of this dynamic stretch.

 First, focus on nothing but hip hinging.
 Slide your hands down from the hips to the knees only.
 Do not bend your knees.

 If you performed the stretches mentioned above, you’ll notice that the hip hinge feels really easy now.

 Perform 10 hip hinges.

-From here, maintain a low back and keep the spine neutral.
+From here, maintain a strong low back and keep the spine in neutral position.
 Let your hands drop straight down by bending nothing but the knees.